 “We all know the problem.
 There are more and more people being displaced by war, political conflict and climate change, yet there is an increasing reluctance to settle them in safe countries.
 Nicholas Van Hear and I have crafted an original response to this dilemma using unconventional theoretical starting points — including utopianism, archipelagic thinking and new ideas of social ecotones and a mobile commons.
 At the centre of it all is a dispersed transnational polity brought into being by and for refugees and displaced persons.”

-The book, Refugia will officially be launched on 27 February 2020 in Oxford.
+The book, Refugia, will officially be launched on 27 February 2020 in Oxford.
 Visit the Eventbrite page for further details.
 Attendance is free, but registration is essential.